SalesforceAIResearch/AgentLite/README.md

 ---

 AgentLite is a research-oriented library designed for building and advancing LLM-based task-oriented agent systems.
 It simplifies the implementation of new agent/multi-agent architectures, enabling easy orchestration of multiple agents through a manager agent.
 Whether you're building individual agents or complex multi-agent systems, AgentLite provides a straightforward and lightweight foundation for your research and development.
-Check more details in paper.
+Check more details in [our paper](https://arxiv.org/abs/2402.15538).

 ## 🎉 News
-- **[02.2024]** Initial Relase of AgentLite library and paper!
+- **[02.2024]** Initial Relase of AgentLite library and [paper](https://arxiv.org/abs/2402.15538)!

 ## 🌟 Key Features